michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/final-pre-trip-meeting.md

 **MEETING**

-Say: *Welcome everyone\!
+Say: *Welcome everyone!
 Thank you for supporting us as we serve and grow closer to God this summer.
-Our group is so excited about the upcoming mission trip\!
+Our group is so excited about the upcoming mission trip!
 I want everyone to leave feeling informed.
-If you have questions at the end of the meeting–please ask\!&nbsp;*
+If you have questions at the end of the meeting–please ask!*&nbsp;

 **ITINERARY/FINANCES**